raganwald/braythwayt.com/_posts/2013-11-27-herd-thither-me-hither.md

 2. More people know the old, well-used thing than the new thing.
 3. The upside is uncertain.

-There's some damning with faint praise tossed in to let you know that the author is open-minded and not a curmudgeon, of course.[^disclaimer] Altogether, it explains succinctly why everyone ought to keep on doing what everyone's already doing.
+There's some damning with faint praise tossed in to let you know that the author is open-minded and not a curmudgeon, of course.[^disclaimer]

+In sum, it explains why everyone ought to keep on doing what everyone's already doing.
 I remember reading essays exactly like this about Ruby back when everyone was using Java, and before that about Java when everyone was writing CGIs in C.

 [^disclaimer]: Of course, I have zero idea what the author of any one article--or any person whatsoever--is thinking.
 I have no idea whether someone might be a "Going with the herd" person today and "Herd thither, me hither" tomorrow.
 I don't know whether they're one way with programming languages but another with markets to enter.
 I really don't know anything at all.
 This post is simply an excuse to recount an anecdote, that's all.

 I'm not going to debunk the arguments.
-The arguments aren't interesting.
-They aren't really convincing, either.
-For the most part, people reading the essay have already made up their minds about whether to adopt something that the rest of the world isn't using widely.

-If the arguments aren't changing people's minds, what good are they?
-What good is they essay?
-Why do people write these essays?
-Why do people debate them so fiercely if they have little or no effect on people's actual decisions?
+The arguments aren't *convincing*, in the sense that I don't believe anybody will read the essay and change their mind about using something that isn't already popular.
+I don't think it's the author's fault: Essays of this general type ("Should you switch from popular thing to shiny thing") have little or no actual impact on people's decisions.

+But if these essays won't change anybody's mind, why do people write them?
+Why do people read them and debate their contents?

 ### Why are people so invested in appearing to research a decision?